MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsUser.md

 ---
 external help file: Microsoft.Rtc.Management.dll-help.xml
-applicable: Lync Server 2010, Lync Server 2013, Skype for Business Online, Skype for Business Server 2015, Skype for Business Server 2019
+applicable: Lync Server 2010, Lync Server 2013, Skype for Business Online<sup>*, Skype for Business Server 2015, Skype for Business Server 2019
 title: Set-CsUser
 schema: 2.0.0
 author: kenwith
 ms.author: kenwith
 ms.reviewer:
 ---
+<sup>*</sup> Only those parameters indicated with an <sup>* below apply to Skype for Business Online.

 # Set-CsUser

 ## SYNOPSIS
-Modifies Skype for Business Server properties for an existing user account.
+Modifies Skype for Business Server or Skype for Business Online properties for an existing user account.
-Properties can be modified only for accounts that have been enabled for use with Skype for Business Server.
+Properties can be modified only for accounts that have been enabled for use with Skype for Business Server or Skype for Business Online.
 This cmdlet was introduced in Lync Server 2010.